Home Warranty for Smart Home Devices: What's Covered in 2026

 • Select smart home products

-Coverage applies for failures due to normal use, power surges, and defects in materials or workmanship.
-AHS base plans run $30–$90/month, and the electronics add-on increases this cost.
-Service fees of $75–$125 per claim also apply.
-This type of add-on is well worth considering — and you can review broader home warranty add-on options to see how electronics protection stacks up against other available riders.
+Coverage applies to mechanical and electrical failures from normal use, power surges, and defects in workmanship.
+The 2026 plan carries a $2,000 per-claim limit and $5,000 aggregate limit per contract term, and it must be added within the first 60 days of your home warranty contract.
+AHS base plans run roughly $30 to $90 per month, and the electronics add-on increases monthly cost by approximately $5 to $25 depending on your location.
+Service fees of $100 or $125 per claim still apply.
+This type of add-on is worth considering.
+You can review broader home warranty add-on options to see how electronics protection stacks up against other available riders.

 Standalone Smart Home Protection Plans

 If your home is heavily loaded with smart devices, a dedicated tech protection service may be the smarter move.
-Services like Asurion Home+ and AT&T HomeTech Protection (also administered by Asurion) offer broad coverage for home technology devices, including:
+Asurion Home+ is the leading direct-to-consumer option in 2026:

-AT&T HomeTech Protection costs approximately $25/month with claim limits of $2,000 per claim and $5,000 per 12-month period.
-These plans do not cover theft, loss, or cyber/hacking incidents — for those risks, a homeowners insurance rider may be more appropriate.
+These plans do not cover theft, loss, or cyber/hacking incidents.
+For those risks, a homeowners insurance rider may be more appropriate.
 Understanding the difference between home warranty vs. home insurance protection can help you decide which gaps need to be filled.

 Is Smart Home Coverage Worth Pursuing Separately?